 The Bank has a robust Operational Risk Management Framework and has also established an enabling organizational structure comprising Board of Directors, Risk Management Committee (RMC)of the Board and Operational Risk Management Committee (ORMC) for effective management of Operational Risk.
-Review reports on Operational Risk management activities are periodically presented to ORMC and RMC of the Board.
+Review reports on Operational Risk management activities are periodically presented to ORMC and RMC of the Board by the ORM Cell.

 At present, the Bank is following the Basic Indicator Approach for computation of capital charge for Operational Risk.
 The Bank is putting concerted efforts to further improve its Operational Risk management systems & procedures.
 The Bank has framed and implemented Key Risk Indicator and Risk & Control Self-Assessment frameworks, for assessment & monitoring of operational risks.
 Further, the Bank has procured Comprehensive Operational Risk Evaluator system (CORE) for management of operational risks.
-The Bank has been collecting operational risk loss data through CORE system and categorizing into various business lines and loss event types in accordance with the RBI guidelines.
-Training programmes on Operational Risk Management are regularly conducted for continued sensitization of officers, working at operational level, to strengthen the first line of defence.
+The Bank has been collecting operational risk loss data through CORE system and categorizing into various loss event types in accordance with the RBI guidelines.
+Training programmes on Operational Risk Management are periodically conducted for continued sensitization of field functionaries as well as officers working at various at operational levels, to strengthen the first line of defence.
 ORM Section is also conducting Stress Testing exercise for Operational Risk Losses and its impact on capital and profit.